Wubbe/home-assistant-linky-solar/README.md

 ### Wemos TeleInfo

 The TeleInfo device is a small print that is soldered on an ESP32 mini print.
 The device is then connected to your Linky kWh meter that is used in France.
 To get this system working, you have to flash the ESP32 with ESPHome software, that is provided by a Home-Assistant instance.
-To read all necessary data, use the esphome-linky.yaml file that I have made.
+To read all necessary data, use the esphome-linky.yaml file that I have made [esphome-linky.yaml]

 https://www.tindie.com/products/hallard/wemos-teleinfo/